Schedule automatic commits, backfill backdated commits, and use the paint tool to create your perfect contribution graph.

 Design a day-by-day target graph, preview the plan, and apply it to a repository you control.

-When you install our GitHub App, you grant GreenLitGit permission to create commits in the repositories you choose for scheduled activity, backfills, and painter runs.
-No personal access tokens required.
+When you install our GitHub App, GreenLitGit uses one private sandbox repo for scheduled activity, backfills, and painter runs.
+You do not need to grant access to your real projects.

-GreenLitGit creates real Git commits in the repository you select.
+GreenLitGit creates real Git commits in your default private sandbox repo.
 Those commits follow the schedule, backfill range, or painter plan you configured so the activity appears in your contribution graph.

 Yes.
 You can pause, resume, or delete schedules from your dashboard, remove backfills you no longer need, and revoke the GitHub App installation at any time from your GitHub settings.